stoogoff/sw-adversaries/readme.md

 		- Disciples of Harmony
 		- *Unlimited Power (not released)*
 - beginner's games
-	- The Force Awakens
-	- A Call for Heroes (TFA Bonus adventure)
 	- Crates of Krayts (EotE Beta adventure)

 ## TODO